tyjhart/flowanalyzer/README.md

 - 2 CPU Cores
 - 90GB HDD space

+This will work for a proof of concept installation or for very small networks.
 Additional Elasticsearch nodes will greatly increase performance and reliability in case of node failure.

 # **Access**